Isaac Post: Abolitionists

+The couple quickly became involved in radical causes.
+Isaac dedicated much of his time to a very progressive group of Quakers who sought to give both men and women the same rights during the meetings of the Religious Society of Friends.
+In 1842, Amy and Isaac Post became two of the founders of the Western New York Anti-Slavery Society (WNYASS).
+WNYASS was not an abolitionist group only for Quakers.
+Among its members were evangelical Protestants and deists.
+By the early 1840s, radical Quakers began to hold abolitionist meetings in the Post home, where prominent reform lecturers such as William Lloyd Garrison, Frederick Douglass, Susan B. Anthony, and Sojourner Truth visited and spoke.
+Douglass became a close personal friend of the Posts who helped establish him in Rochester where he published his newspaper the "North Star".
+Douglass and the Posts also collaborated in ferrying fugitive slaves and their home served as a station on the Underground Railroad, holding as many as 20 escaped slaves at a time.
 In 1848, the Posts also left the GYM due to pressure from elders to end their abolitionist activities as well as to help form the Yearly Meeting of Congregational Friends (YMCF), which differed greatly from the GYM in several ways.
 They had no ministers or elders as all people were considered equal within the YMCF.
 The members of YMCF would do whatever they considered necessary to end slavery, and therefore put no limit on "worldly" efforts to abolish slavery.
 Finally, the YMCF had no tolerance for racial or sexual discrimination.
 They believed that all people should be considered equal morally, religiously, and politically.
 The motto of the Congregational Friends was "common natures, common rights, and a common destiny."